NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

    :alt: SkySat stereo example

-   The colorized bundle adjustment camera reprojection errors (pointmap.csv) overlayed on top of the Copernicus 30 m DEM for Grand Mesa, Colorado, before optimization (left) and after (right).
+   The colorized bundle adjustment camera reprojection errors (pointmap.csv) overlaid on top of the Copernicus 30 m DEM for Grand Mesa, Colorado, before optimization (left) and after (right).
 Maximum shade of red is reprojection error of at least 5 pixels.
 The same set of clean interest points was used in both